-FilmNorth is pleased to announce the four Minnesota artists selected to receive the 2020 McKnight Fellowships for Media Artists.
-This year’s fellows are David J. Buchanan of Minneapolis, Cy Dodson of Minneapolis, Karen Frank of Columbia Heights, and Missy Whiteman of Pierz, MN.
+FilmNorth is pleased to announce the four Minnesota artists selected to receive the 2021 McKnight Fellowships for Media Artists.
+This year’s fellows are Susan Brightbill of Minnetonka, Andy Graydon of Minneapolis, Norah Shapiro of Minneapolis, and Richard Pelster-Wiebe of St. Paul.

 The McKnight Fellowships for Media Artists support mid-career artists residing in Minnesota whose work is of exceptional artistic merit.
 The $25,000 fellowships will enable these four artists to study, reflect, experiment, and explore over a twelve month period with support and assistance from FilmNorth and the McKnight Foundation.

-In addition to the cash award, the program supports its fellows by creating opportunities to meet with local and national art professionals, by organizing a year-end McKnight Retrospective featuring the fellows, by providing assistance to attend the annual Film Independent Forum in Los Angeles, and by offering special class and workshop opportunities through FilmNorth.
+In addition to the cash award, the program supports its fellows by creating opportunities to meet with local and national art professionals, by providing assistance to attend the annual Film Independent Forum in Los Angeles, by offering a one- to two-week artist residency at one of 16 locations around the world, and by offering special class and workshop opportunities through FilmNorth.

 The fellowships are funded by a generous grant from The McKnight Foundation and administered by FilmNorth.

-There were four professionals who served as panelists, selecting four fellows from 43 total applications.
-Juror Williams reviewed the 13 screenwriting applications, and jurors Norbitz, Raval, and Patla reviewed the 30 applications from non-screenwriters.
+There were four professionals who served as panelists, selecting four fellows from 55 total applications.
+Juror Andries reviewed the 19 screenwriting applications, and jurors Brown, Gbai, and Knegt reviewed the 36 applications from non-screenwriters.

 ABOUT THE MCKNIGHT ARTIST FELLOWSHIPS

-Founded on the belief that Minnesota thrives when its artists thrive, The McKnight Foundation’s arts program is one of the oldest and largest of its kind in the country.
-Support for individual working Minnesota artists has been a cornerstone of the program since it began in 1981.
-The McKnight Artist Fellowships Program provides annual, unrestricted cash awards to outstanding mid-career Minnesota artists in 11 different creative disciplines.
+Founded on the belief that Minnesota thrives when its artists thrive, the McKnight Foundation’s arts program is one of the oldest and largest of its kind in the country.
+Support for individual working Minnesota artists has been a cornerstone of the program since it began in 1982.
+The McKnight Artist Fellowships Program provides annual, unrestricted cash awards to outstanding mid-career Minnesota artists in 14 different creative disciplines.
 Program partner organizations administer the fellowships and structure them to respond to the unique challenges of different disciplines.
-Currently the foundation contributes about $1.7 million per year to its statewide fellowships.
+Currently the foundation contributes about $2.8 million per year to its statewide fellowships.
 For more information, visit mcknight.org/artistfellowships.

 ABOUT THE MCKNIGHT FOUNDATION